dev-j-hyun/dev-j-hyun.github.io/_portfolio/environment-mapping-project.md

 ---
 <hr/>

-{% include gallery title="Detail" id="detail" desc="This is a environment mapping project." %}
+{% include custom/gallery title="Detail" id="detail" desc="This is a environment mapping project." %}